yasen-yankov/ios-docs/Calendar/view-modes.md

 Dates can be selected according to the <code>selectionMode</code> property.
 Details about selection are available in the dedicated help article about selection: [Selection](selection)

 Dates in this view mode are represented by the <code>TKCalendarCell</code> class which inherits from <code>UIView</code>.
 The visual appearance can be customized by creating custom cells and handling the <code>calendar:viewForCellOfKind:</code> method of <code>TKCalendarDelegate</code> protocol.
-This technique is described in [Calendar customization](customizations) article.
+This technique is described in [Calendar customizations](customizations) article.

 The presenter class responsible for month view is the <code>TKCalendarMonthPresenter</code> class.
 It contains a style property where different UI settings can be tuned.
 For example: